-Conventions used in this guide
+Conventions used in this manual

-The following conventions are applied throughout this guide:
+The following conventions are applied throughout this manual:

-- Specific keys to press are denoted as <Ctrl>, <Delete> and so on. - Instructions which require you to press a combination of keys are shown thus: <Shift> <Break> means hold down the <Shift> key and press and release the <Break> key. - Text you type on the keyboard and text that is displayed on the screen appears as follows:
+- Specific keys to press are denoted as Ctrl, Delete and so on. - Instructions which require you to press a combination of keys are shown thus: Shift-Break means hold down the Shift key and press and release the Break key. - Text you type on the keyboard and text that is displayed on the screen appears as follows: